6 Common Air Conditioner Smells Answered and How to Solve the Issue

 5. Air Conditioner Smells Like Burning Plastic

-If you’re dealing with an air conditioner burning smell or that your air conditioner smells like fish, there could be several things wrong.
+If you’re dealing with an air conditioner burning smell or that your air conditioner smells like fish, there could be a number of things wrong.
 These include:

 • Broken capacitator that’s overheating the motor.

-• Motor that should have lubrication.
+• Motor that needs lubrication.

 • Broken fan belt.

-• Electrical issue.
+• Electrical malfunction.

 6. Air Conditioner Smells Like Cat Pee